demirantay/algorithms/README.md

 ## Contributing

-The code is MIT licensed so you can fork this repository do whatever you would like with it, however I will not accept any contributions since this is just a educational project and not a production level one.
+The code is MIT licensed so you can fork this repository and do whatever you would like with it, however I will not accept any contributions since this is just a educational project for myself and not a production level one.

 ## Authors